Consider this a public service announcement.

 So I’m here (chagrined, skittish) to tell you not to do it.
 Not even for a moment.
 And if you have to do it, for the love of Pete Seeger, do it for someone cooler than The Music Man.
 Do it for Springsteen, for Janis Joplin, for Dylan.
 (I hear Dylan can be bought.)

 Or just don’t do it at all.
-There are far more exciting ways, I’m sure, to end up sadder and wiser.subscribe to Ploughshares?
+There are far more exciting ways, I’m sure, to end up sadder and wiser.Might we be so bold as to suggest that you subscribe to Ploughshares?